 Field notes from writing stories that make tomorrow feel a little more buildable.

-1. Behind-the-scenes reflections on the craft (and chaos) of writing, the sparks, the stumbles, and everything in between.
+1. Behind-the-scenes reflections on the craft (and chaos) of writing — the sparks, the stumbles, and long middles.

-2. Idea-driven micro fiction born from real-world trends and what-ifs that fuel my novels.
+2. Idea-driven micro fiction born from real-world trends and and plausible what-ifs.

 3. First looks and early reads of new stories before they are public.